Galois cohomology of reductive groups over global fields: The global case

 be a resolution of $M$ where $M^{-1}$ and $M^0$ are torsion-free finitely generated (over $\Z$) $\G$-modules.
 Let $T^{-1}$ and $T^0$ be the $F$-tori with cocharacter groups $M^{-1}$ and $M^0$, respectively.
 Consider the induced homomorphism $\vk_T\colon T^{-1}\to T^0$, and put $T^\bullet=(T^{-1}\to T^0)$, $T=\coker \vk_T$, and $\KK=\ker\vk_T$; then $T$ is an $F$-torus with cocharacter group $\Mtf$ and $\KK$ is a finite $F$-group of multiplicative type (not necessarily smooth) with character group $\tx{Hom}(M_{\Tors},\Q/\Z)$.
 We have a short exact sequence of complexes

 Note that we may identify $H^n(F,1\to T)=H^n(F,T)$ and $H^n(F, T^{-1}\to \im\vk_T)=H^{n+1}(F,\KK)$, where we write $H^n(F,\KK)$ for $H_{\rm fppf}^n(F,\KK)$.
-Using the fact that fppf, etale, and Galois cohomology agree for tori, see \cite[Proposition 71, Theorem 43]{Shatz}, the short exact sequence above gives rise to a commutative diagram with exact rows
+Using the fact that fppf, \'etale, and Galois cohomology agree for tori, see \cite[Proposition 71, Theorem 43]{Shatz}, the short exact sequence above gives rise to a commutative diagram with exact rows

 in which the products in the bottom row are over the set of infinite places of $F$.
-In this diagram, the vertical arrows labelled with \,$\scriptstyle \cong$ \,are isomorphisms: when $F$ is a number field, this follows from the Tate-Nakayama theory, see, for instance, \cite[(8.6.10)(ii)]{NSW08}, and when $F$ is a function field, this follows from the fact that $H^n(F,\KK)=0$ for $n>2$ by \cite[Proposition 3.1.2]{Rosengarten-Mem}.
+In this diagram, the vertical arrows labelled with \,$\scriptstyle \cong$ \,are isomorphisms: when $F$ is a number field, this follows from the Tate--Nakayama theory, see, for instance, \cite[(8.6.10)(ii)]{NSW08}, and when $F$ is a function field, this follows from the fact that $H^n(F,\KK)=0$ for $n>2$ by \cite[Proposition 3.1.2]{Rosengarten-Mem}.
 The leftmost vertical arrow is a surjection; see, for instance, Sansuc \cite[(1.8.2)]{Sansuc81}.
 Now a diagram chase shows that rectangle {\SMALL $\fstar$} is Cartesian.
-By Tate \cite{Tate66}, we can identify this rectangle with \eqref{e:lim-lim}, which shows that rectangle \eqref{e:lim-lim} is Cartesian as well.
+Using the generalization of Tate's isomorphism \cite{Tate66} to complexes of tori constructed in \S\ref{sub:tiso} and its compatibility with localization due to Proposition \ref{pro:tnfinloc}, we can identify this rectangle with \eqref{e:lim-lim}, which shows that rectangle \eqref{e:lim-lim} is Cartesian as well.
 With this, the first part of the proof of this lemma, namely the reduction to the case when $M$ is torsion-free, is complete.

 We now come to the second part, namely the proof of the lemma under the assumption that $M$ is torsion-free.
 We need to show that the following diagram is Cartesian:

 where the colimit on the top left is taken with respect to the maps $p$.